leanprover/theorem_proving_in_lean4/tactics.rst

     example (xs ys : list α) :
       length (reverse (xs ++ ys)) = length xs + length ys :=
     by simp

+This example uses facts about lists that are found in Lean's `mathematics library <https://github.com/leanprover/mathlib>`_, which we need to explicitly `import`.

 As with ``rw``, you can use the keyword ``at`` to simplify a hypothesis: